danchoi/poddb_client/README.markdown

         -h, --help                       Show this message
         -v, --version                    Show version number

-After you submit a query, Poddb will launch Vim to show you a list of podcasts or show you a list of podcast episodes.
+After you submit a query, Poddb will launch Vim to show you a list of matching podcasts or podcast episodes.
 You can navigate this list with standard Vim motion commands.
-You can place the cursor over a podcast episode and press ENTER to view more information about it.
+You can place the cursor over a podcast episode and press `ENTER` to view more information about it.